 At this moment, what the committee does is quite simple but requires pretty lengthy communication.
-After many discussions among the Committee members and Executive Board, it came up with guidelines of communications.
-The main focus right now for the Committee is unified communication streamlining line.
-For example, when each committee, EB or sometimes individual APALA members want to post any announcement on the Website, Twitter, and FB, either Committee Chair, EB and/or APALA members write up a blurb and send it to me, as chair of the Publicity Committee.
-I, then, forward to the Publicity Committee members.
-They look over to tweak if needed.
-Then I forward the polished and completed blurb to Angela, Web Committee Chair, and she posts.
+After many discussions among the Committee members and Executive Board (EB), it came up with guidelines of communications.
+The main focus right now for the Committee is unified and communication streamlining line.
+For example, when a committee, EB or individual APALA member wants to post an announcement, they should send the text to me.
+As chair of the Publicity Committee, I will share the document with the Publicity Committee members for any review and edits and then, I will submit to Angela, the Web Committee for posting.

-Eventually what the Committee wishes to achieve is to work with Finance and Fundraising Committee in order to raise APALA's awareness and raise funds for various Awards APALA is providing such as Scholarship, Travel Grant, Emerging Leader, Literary Award, Research Grant.
+The committee wishes to collaborate with the Finance and Fundraising Committee on increasing APALA's profile and raising funds for the various APALA awards such as the scholarship, travel grant, Emerging Leader, literary award and research grants.

+APALA is providing such as Scholarship, Travel Grant, Emerging Leader, Literary Award, Research Grant.

-We, as Publicity Committee, will not be able to accomplish anything without the support of individual APALA members!
+We, the Publicity Committee, will not be able to accomplish anything without the support of individual APALA members!